ibm-cloud-architecture/cf-transformation/docs/PITCHME.md

 ## Migration approach

-- Allow developer to understand the process to deploy in Kubernetes
+- Allow developer to understand the process of deploying to Kubernetes
+- Generate deployment configuration files for OpenShift & Kubernetes
-- Build additional configuration files that should not change much provided the application is not changed significantly
+	- Should not need modification unless the application is changed significantly
-- Let developer to deploy manually to Kubernetes or load the process to automatically deploy using Jenkins pipeline
+- Allow developer to deploy manually to Kubernetes or use artifacts to automatically deploy using Jenkins pipeline
-- Prevent automation to create generic migration tool to have a CF application run directly in Kubernetes using buildpack simulation (ie https://buildpacks.io)
+- Generate supportable application container images using standard base images
+	- Do not just simulate what the Cloud Foundry buildpack does (ie https://buildpacks.io)
+	- Do not create the same application container image as Cloud Foundry does
-- Tools should be run just once when developer need a quick jump-start into Kubernetes
+- Tool should only need to be run once to migrate to OpenShift or Kubernetes
+	- After that, application can be maintained in the target environment

 ---
 ## Migration scripts

-The cf-migrate flow (Runtime/Buildpack specific):
+Main script cf-migrate.sh flow (Runtime/Buildpack specific):

 - Extract application artifact (get_source.sh)
 - Generate application configuration (server_xml.sh and vcap-liberty.sh for liberty; vcap.sh for all others)